drbfraser/HHA-HaitiHospital/README.md

 ### Install Node.js

 - You can find it [here](https://nodejs.org/en/download/).
-Currently, we can only use node 16 on the client side. ~~Use the LTS version described in the
+Currently, we are support node 18 and 20.
+Use the LTS version described in the
-  .nvrmc (Please keep this updated to the LTS version of node)~~
+  .nvrmc (Please keep this updated to the LTS version of node)

 ### Install MongoDB